tungt84/mod_auth_mellon/README.md

 ## Send Expect Header
-The Expect Header save an additional network round-trip and is thus a good idea when the request isn't extremely large and the probability for rejection is low.
+The Expect Header saves an additional network round-trip and is thus a good idea when the request isn't extremely large and the probability for rejection is low.
-For some Apache server version, the Expect Header is not properly managed and the curl command will wait for 1 sec. before sending the body of the request.
+For some Apache server versions, the Expect Header is not properly managed and a curl command will wait for 1 second before sending the body of the request.
 If the Expect Header is not present, there won't be wait time in the HTTP-Artifact binding.

 Here is a sample configuration to not send the Expect header: